nzherald/electoral-returns-parser/README.md

-# electoral-returns-parser
+# Electoral Returns Visualisation

-Electoral Returns parsing scripts
+This app runs a visualisation of the Electoral Returns Data.